SCIENTISTS OPINION

 William Rea, MD

-Martin Blank, PhD
+Martin Blank, Ph.

-Associate Professor, Department of Physiology and Cellular Biophysics, Columbia University, College of Physicians and Surgeons; Researcher in Bioelectromagnetics; Author of the stress protein section of the BioInitiative Report
+Associate Professor, Department of Physiology and Cellular Biophysics, Columbia University, College of Physicians and Surgeons; Researcher in Bioelectromagnetics; Author of the stress protein section of the BioInitiative Report.

-Olle Johansson, Ph.
-D.
+Olle Johansson, Ph.D.

-The basic elements of life are increasingly inaccessible to a growing percentage of the world’s population.
-I strongly encourage all governments to take the issue of electromagnetic health hazards seriously and to act while there is still time.
-There is too great a risk that the ever-increasing RF-based communications technologies pose a real danger to humans, especially because of their exponential, continuous and uncontrolled growth.
-Governments must act decisively to protect public health.
-This action would be by changing exposure standards to be biologically based, communicating the results of independent science on this issue and aggressively investigating the links to a multitude of associated medical conditions.
+Especially due to its exponential, continuous and uncontrolled growth.
+In addition, governments must act decisively to protect public health.
+Therefore, this action would be changing the exposure standards to be biologically based.
+Also, communicating the results of independent science on this topic and aggressively investigating the links to a multitude of associated medical conditions.”

 Bhital · Salud Ambiental & Medicina Biológica